Written Feb 27, 25, though updated many times thence.

 32 And it shall come to pass, that whosoever shall call on the name of the Lord shall be delivered: for in mount Zion and in Jerusalem shall be deliverance, as the Lord hath said, and in the remnant whom the Lord shall call.

 These verses provide more explanation on the nature of the 144,000.
 They won’t be extraterrestrials, but will be average people – servants and handmaids – who received an outpouring of the spirit.
 Despite being common people, they will be well organized and will quickly and effectively spread the message of God until reaches every household.
-Moreover, verses 1-4 seem to imply that they will first appear at around same time as the three days of darkness, which obviously contradicts mainstream ideas which hail these three days as occurring at the very end of the tribulation after all of God’s servants have already been martyred.
+Moreover, verses 1-4 and 10-11 seem to imply that they will first appear at around same time as the three days of darkness, which obviously contradicts mainstream ideas which hail these three days as occurring at the very end of the tribulation after all of God’s servants have already been martyred.

-Finally, the overall timeline of the book of revelations also helps us understand the timeline of end times events.
+Finally, the overall timeline of the Book of Revelations also helps us understand the timeline of end times events.

 Revelation 6